Just Something Nice

 Just Something Nice (Einfach mal was Schönes) is a 2022 German romantic comedy film directed by directed by and starring Karoline Herfurth.

 The film was released in Germany on 17 November 2022 by Warner Bros.
 Pictures.

+Plot

+Radio host Karla has tried for a long time, but she simply cannot find the right person with whom to start a family.
+She decides to have a child on her own.
+Then she meets Ole, a nurse; he is the dream man she has been looking for all along but Ole doesn't want to have children yet.